eleramp/benchmark-grasping/README.md

     Each service returns a [msg/BenchmarkGrasp.msg](./benchmark_grasping_ros/msg/BenchmarkGrasp.msg).

-4. Finally it connects with the Panda Control service server.
-It sends the grasp pose as a `geometry_msgs/PoseStamped` message.
-The Panda Control service server executes the grasp and return the failure/succes of the grasp.
+4. Finally it connects with the Robot Control service server.
+It sends the grasp pose as a `geometry_msgs/PoseStamped` message, through the service [robot_grasp_srv](./robot_grasp_srv).
+The Robot Control service server executes the grasp and return the failure/succes of the grasp.

 ### How to Run

-1. Run your service to control the panda.
+1. Run your service to control the robot.

-    Note: The ros services sent by the [benchmark ros manager](./benchmark_grasping_ros/benchmark_ros_manager.py) are of type [panda_grasp_srv](./panda_grasp_srv)
+    Note: The ros services sent by the [benchmark ros manager](./benchmark_grasping_ros/benchmark_ros_manager.py) are of type [robot_grasp_srv](./robot_grasp_srv)

 2. Run the benchmarks framework.
     - You may need to set the correct paths to the models/config files in [benchmark_grasping_ros/launch/grasp_planning_benchmark.launch](./benchmark_grasping_ros/launch/grasp_planning_benchmark.launch)